jbc218/2017PracticeBot/README.md

 #This is code for FRC team 4910, East Cobb Robotics, 2017 practice robot.
-This code will cease to be updated after our competition bot is made.
-The day of "Final commit" was/will be the day compbot is done.
-Competition bot code should be similar to this code, however that code will not be released until after state competition.
+This repository will likely be updated for the entire competition season.
+The code works with both our competition and practice bots, such that you switch a boolean in RobotMap.java.

 You may also notice that we implement code that pushes a ton of data to a CSV file every iteration.
 We obviously plan on getting rid of that for compbot, and its only use is to provide testing data for us (using a python script to graph data).
 Many such functions are just for testing purposes.